TimTerwijn/meesterproef-1920/README.md

 I want to make both the menus and atleast two clickable buttons so that the student can feel how they can switch pages, I want a mobile version so that the student can give me feedback for that aswell.

 ### Make
 As you can see in figure 10, I added some colours, responsive sections and the two menus.
+I have also added  As you can see in figure 11

 ![Desktop prototype](docs/img/prototype4.PNG "Desktop prototype")
 Figure 10: The current desktop.